Limited Company vs Sole Trader

 A limited company is a separate legal entity from its owners.
 As such, you’re protected by limited liability.
 Should your company go into debt, you’re only legally responsible up to the extent of the nominal value of your shares.

 Running a limited company offers a more tax-efficient way to operate.
-Relative to sole traders, you’re able to pay a lower rate of income tax and NICs, as well as claim a wider range of allowable business expenses.
+Relative to sole traders, you’re able to pay a lower rate of income tax and NICs, as well as claim a wider range of limited company expenses.

 Being registered as a limited company also lends credibility to your company.
 This could lead to increased business opportunities, particularly for contractors, as it isn’t uncommon for established organisations to specify that they’ll only work with freelancers operating through their own limited company.